ALL

 • Go inside if you get cold.

-• Using alcohol and other drugs, like cannabis, can put you at higher risk of getting hurt or hurting someone else when you ski or snowboard.
+• Do not drink alcohol or use other drugs when you drive to and from the hill, or while you’re skiing or snowboarding.
+Using alcohol and other drugs, like cannabis, can put you at higher risk of getting hurt or hurting someone else when you ski or snowboard.

-Protective gear:
+Protective gear

-The right gear that fits well can protect you from getting hurt.
+Using the right gear that fits well can protect you from getting hurt.
 Go to a trusted ski and snowboard shop for help with your gear, and have it checked regularly.

 The Canadian Paediatric Society recommends that children and families wear gear such as:

-• a certified helmet to lower the risk of head injuries (Make sure your helmet has side vents so you can hear.)
+• a certified helmet to lower the risk of head injuries (make sure your helmet has side vents so you can hear)

 • ski goggles or sunglasses with UV protection

-• wrist guards while snowboarding (Sprained or broken wrists are common snowboarding injuries.)
+• wrist guards while snowboarding (sprained or broken wrists are common snowboarding injuries)

 Check the weather before you dress for the day.
 It’s also important to wear: